-Since January 1, 2004, A Canadian’s personal information is protected by the Personal Information Protection and Electronic Documents (PIPED) Act.
+Since January 1, 2004, A Canadian’s personal information is protected by the Personal Information Protection and Electronic Documents Act (PIPEDA).
 This law sets out the ground rules for the collection, use and disclosure of personal information.

 The Denise House committed to protecting the privacy of clients, donors, volunteers and staff and maintaining the confidentiality of their personal information.

 Personal Information may be provided to us through participation in The Denise House programs, correspondence, donations or other forms of communication.
 Such information will be recorded only for the purpose of properly serving clients, processing and receipting a donation, recognizing a contribution, registering participation in a conference, meeting, or other event, responding to information requests or maintaining staff and volunteer records.